csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 - Serial parts in the problem

-TODO: Idea: could the story below be illustrated with some figures or animation?

 Let's illustrate some of these limits with the help of Alice and friends.
 Let's assume it takes 1 s to sum two numbers and 0,1 s to communicate a single number.
 For Alice alone, the solution